In the image above, you have only to look into her eyes to see she's present. There's someone "home".

 Present moments interrupt these automatic behaviours.
 Present moments allow us to drink in life.
 They give us a presence of mind.
 As Dr. Scaer author of The Trauma Spectrum explains, "the mind exists in the present moment."

-Do you find yourself moving quickly from one story to another in your sessions?
+Do you find yourself moving quickly from one story to another in your conversations with friends or with your therapist in your psychotherapy sessions?

 If that's the case it's unlikely that you're using the power of the present moment in your therapy.